ahmedps520-svg/QRShield/README.md

-this is just for github pages the link is displayed top right
+this is just for github pages the link is displayed top right under the about me